22q11.2 Related Disorders

 The SIG’s goal is to promote collaboration of clinical care and research across the US and abroad through networking and education.

-3. Submit an abstract for ACPA’s Annual Meeting in 2024 for a 22q related session.
+- Submit an abstract for ACPA’s 2026 Annual Meeting for a 22q related session.

 Care Coordination